BrokenSource/DepthFlow/.github/ISSUE_TEMPLATE/Anomaly.md

 - *GPU Brand:* {NVIDIA, AMD, Intel}
 - *Video Driver:* {Proprietary (AMDGPU, NVIDIA, Apple), Mesa, Nouveau}
 - *Video Server:* {(Linux only) X11, Wayland}
-- *Shell*: {PowerShell, CMD, Bash, Zsh, Fish, etc}

 ### Others
-{Any information that you think might be relevant, such as other hardwares you've tested, observations, cursed or blessed behaviors, etc}
+{Any information that you think might be relevant, such as other hardware you've tested, observations, cursed or blessed behaviors, etc. You can free style this section or the issue as a whole if it's not fitting the template or well formatted}